natsci-droid/Udacity_DRL_P1_Navigation/README.md

 ### Introduction

-This project trains an agent to navigate (and collect bananas) in a large, square world.
+This project trains an agent to navigate (and collect bananas) in a large, square world, building on code provided by Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ![Trained Agent][image1]